5 Excel Presentation Tips for Reports

 Sparklines are small charts or graphs inserted as the background of a single cell.
 Sparklines are useful for illustrating trends or patterns in a data table without creating a full chart.
 And, unlike charts, sparklines are automatically printed along with the worksheet.
 Sparklines can be used to show trends or maximum and minimum values.
 Since sparklines don’t take up as much space as traditional charts and can be placed next to the data being described, they can be an effective tool for analysis.

-With the tips above, you can format your Excel spreadsheets to make a big impact on your audience.
+With the Excel data presentation tips above, you can format your Excel spreadsheets to make a big impact on your audience.
 If you’d like to learn more about Excel and how you can use it for presentations, contact ONLC today.